AYehia0/libsys/README.md

 - [X] API Desgin: REST
     - [X] Book routes
     - [X] Borrower routes
-- [ ] Security : Authorization and Authentication
+- [X] Security : Authorization and Authentication
-- [ ] Documentations
+- [X] Documentations
-- [ ] Production Setup: HTTPs, Docker
+- [X] Production Setup: HTTPs, Docker
-- [ ] Define a way to handle errors
+- [X] Define a way to handle errors : throw the errors from the service with status codes and check types on controller
 - [ ] Testing
 - [ ] Use absoulte paths in TS